methnen/m-chart/DEVELOPERS.md

 ### Workflow

 1. Open the `.po` file for the locale you are updating (e.g. `components/languages/m-chart-zh_CN.po`) in Poedit.
-2. **Catalog > Update from Sources** to scan for new/changed translatable strings in both PHP and JS source files.
+2. Go to Translation -> Update from POT file...
+  - Do not choose Update from Source Code it will fail to retrieve everything and your tanslation will be missing necessary items
 3. Translate any new or updated strings.
 4. Save in Poedit (this generates the `.mo` and `.l10n.php` files automatically).
 5. Generate per-source-file JSON translation files: